-19.10.2 Exempt information - discretion to exclude public
+19.10.2 Exempt information - exclusion of press and public

-The public may be excluded from meetings whenever it is likely in view of the nature of the business to be transacted or the nature of the proceedings that exempt information would be disclosed; or as it relates to a meeting of the Cabinet, the public must be excluded from a meeting during an item of business whenever Cabinet passes a resolution to exclude the public during that item where it is likely in view of the nature of the item of business that if members of the public were present during that item, exempt information would be disclosed to them.
+The public may be excluded from meetings whenever it is likely in view of the nature of the business to be transacted or the nature of the proceedings that exempt information would be disclosed.

 The public may only be excluded for that part of the meeting during which it is likely that confidential or exempt information would be disclosed.

-Without prejudice to any power of exclusion to prevent disorderly conduct or other misbehaviour at a meeting, Cabinet is not to have the power to exclude members of the public from a meeting when it is open to the public.
+In order to exclude the press and public a formal decision will be taken at the meeting.

 While the meeting is open to the public, any person attending the meeting for the purpose of reporting the proceedings is, so far as is practicable, to be afforded reasonable facilities for taking their report.
 Nothing in the 2012 Regulations requires Cabinet to permit the taking of any photographs of any proceedings or the use of any means to enable persons not present to see or hear any proceedings or the making of any report on any proceedings.